 “We embrace the best most innovative tools and methods to help children with emotional and learning differences blossom into productive self-valuing individuals.”

 As school-based mental health professionals for many years before we founded Academics West, we witnessed so many students who just did not “fit” into the expectations of even the most specialized schools.
 Over the course of a continued discussion on how best to meet both the social-emotional and academic needs of students, we arrived at some fundamental realizations that serve as the cornerstone of the Academics West philosophy and unique high support model.
 First, we realized that so often students who are underperforming or acting out in school are sent to residential placements.
 Although there are times when this is necessary, we also felt that with the correct constellation of support, many of these students might not have required a higher level of care.
-Moreover, family preservation emerged as our core reason to design an intervention-oriented school that allows students to receive comprehensive support in the context of a day school.
+Moreover, family preservation emerged as our core reason to create Academics West which allows students to receive comprehensive support in the context of a day program.

 It also became clear to us that a critical ingredient was missing from the interventions that our students were typically receiving.
 Knowing that learning and therapy rely heavily on executive functioning for students to be able to store and utilize the skills they were being taught, we were astounded that this was not an integral component of every student’s individual support plan.
 Clinically Informed Academics®, and integration of clinical and educational skill development, emerged from the missing piece of the support puzzle.
 We have been amazed at the outcomes we have observed for over a decade due to this methodology.
 When students make gains in therapy as well as in their ability to be successful at school, a kind of transformation occurs.
 A student who was struggling emotionally and felt they could never be a successful student is replaced with a hopeful, motivated learner who knows how they learn and is able to handle life’s challenges.
 The proof is in the pudding: 100% of our graduating students since inception have been accepted into college, a goal many students and parents felt was not attainable.